 2. Early Admission Accelerated Graduate Programs Proposal

-Janzow explained that Graduate Council did a trial run with early admission to graduate programs; the trial programs were IET and MBA.
+Janzow explained that Graduate Council did a trial run with early admission to graduate programs; the trial programs were Polytech and MBA.
 The students’ performance was evaluated; they were also asked if they had planned to go with that particular graduate program anyhow.
 Overall, students were successful, and for some, that was a deciding factor on choosing that graduate program.
 Further discussion followed.
 Janzow will bring a formal proposal forward in September.

 3. Management Curriculum Changes